Liaoworking/GHConsole/README.md

 ## Configuration

 Sorry.
 The GHConsole is too easy to have any configuration.
-If you have any good idea or demand you can tell me at my git or email.
+If you have any good idea or demand you can tell me at my github or email.